 London’s location on the Thames River where the London Bridge was made by the Romans was too good for this decline to continue, and the 7th century saw trade once more expand and the city grew once again.

-By the 9th century, London was a very wealthy trading and business center, and its wealth attracted the attention of Danish Vikings.
+By the 9th century, London was a very wealthy trading and business centre, and its wealth attracted the attention of Danish Vikings.
 The Danes periodically sailed up the Thames and attacked London.
 In 851 some 350 longboats full of Danes attacked and burned London to the ground.

 The tale of the next century is a confused one, with first English, then Danish, then Norman kings controlling the city.
 The Danes were ousted from the city by Alfred the Great in 886, and Alfred made London a part of his kingdom of Wessex.
 In the years following the death of Alfred, however, the city fell once more into the hands of the Danes.
-Danes seriously didn’tt want to give up the city of London knowing the wealth made by people by business and trade at that time.
+Danes seriously didn’tt want to give up the city of London knowing the wealth made by people through business and trade at that time.

 The Danes did not have it all their own way.
 In 1014 when they were busy occupying the city a large force of Anglo-Saxons and Norwegian Vikings sailed up the Thames to attack London.
 The Danes lined London Bridge and bombarded the attackers with spears.